boltops-tools/terraspace-docs/_docs/install/shim.md

 ## Standalone Installer Shim

-The [standalone installers]({% link _docs/install/standalone.md %}) actually generate a shim similar to above for you already.
+The [standalone installers]({% link _docs/install/standalone.md %}) already generate a shim similar to above for you already.
 It looks something like this:

 {% include install/standalone-shim.md %}